ycpoon/ycpoon.github.io/_pages/about.md

 Some More Facts About Me 🚀
 ======

-I am a Malaysian 🇲🇾 residing in the United States 🇺🇸 for university studies.
+I am a Malaysian 🇲🇾.

 I can speak 4 different languages:
 ***English, Chinese, Malay, Cantonese***